engr101staff/engr101matlab/_sources/intro_to_matlab/main.rst

   :width: 560
   :align: center

-|

 .. admonition:: Video Recap

-  We've taken a quick tour of the MATLAB programming environment, and looked at how to change the layout.
+  We've looked at the different components of the MATLAB programming environment, and seen how to change the layout.
 When you start a new MATLAB program, the first thing you should check is the current folder that you are working in.
 We looked at a few examples of doing basic math in MATLAB, as well as storing numbers in variables.

-Some fundamental tools in programming are *literals*, *variables*, and *expressions*:
+Some fundamental tools in programming are literals, variables, and expressions:

 * **Literals** are simply data written directly into our code.
 They might be numbers like :code:`3` or :code:`-2.85`, but we'll also see other kinds of data.
 For example, text literals can be written with single quotes like :code:`'hello world!'`.